 TOUR: Molly Brown House Museum

 Known around the world as a hero amongst the Titanic survivors, “The Unsinkable” Molly Brown (played by her lookalike, Kathy Bates, in the most recent movie) also fought for women’s rights at a time when suffragists were frequently dismissed – or worse, roughed up.

-You’ll get a flavor for the rags to riches life of Margaret Brown on a self-guided tour of her dimly-lit home, encased in Victorian finery.
-By the way – accounts of Brown’s heroism during the sinking of the Titanic were highly exaggerated, fueled mostly by sensationalized articles in international newspapers, like the one pictured above.
-Open Tues-Sun 10-4:30, last entry at 3:40. $14 adults, $10 kids.
+You’ll get a flavor for the rags-to-riches life of Margaret Brown on a self-guided tour of her dimly-lit home, encased in Victorian finery.
+By the way – accounts of Brown’s heroism during the sinking of the Titanic were highly exaggerated, fueled mostly by sensationalized articles in international newspapers, like the ones exhibited at the Molly Brown House Museum.